silentorb/marloth-story/books/fairytale/part6.md

 "How could she have done that?"

+"Guess!
+It's all a blur now, but there's only one explanation.
-"I don't know!
-It's all a blur!
-All I know is that I should never have bothered helping her!
+All I know for sure is I should never have bothered helping her!
 She's nothing but trouble.
 All girls are trouble!"

 It was then that he noticed Ivy.